microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 It should take around 10 minutes to finish installation depending on your Internet speed.
 Once installation is complete, you should see Visual Studio Code and Arduino IDE shortcuts on your desktop.

 #### macOS (Preview)

+Follow these steps to prepare development environment on macOS.

 ##### A. Install Azure CLI 2.0